yaseensiddiqui36/algerian_fire_prediction_model/README.md

 ```

-To access your flask application open new tab in and paste the url:
+To access your flask application open new tab in and paste the url below:
 ```
 https://{your_url}.pwskills.app:5000/
 ```